Skip to Content

 US FDA pregnancy category: Not Assigned

-Risk Summary: There is insufficient data in humans to inform a drug-associated risk for major birth defects and miscarriage; prolonged use of opioids during pregnancy for medical or nonmedical purposes can result in physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth.
+Risk Summary: Insufficient data are available in humans to inform a drug-related risk; however, prolonged use of opioids during pregnancy for medical or nonmedical purposes can result in respiratory depression and physical dependence in the neonate and neonatal opioid withdrawal syndrome shortly after birth.

 Comments:

-Chronic use of opioids may cause reduced fertility; it is unknown whether these effects are reversible.
+Chronic use of opioids may cause reduced fertility in females and males; however, it is unknown whether these effects are reversible.

 AU TGA pregnancy category C: Drugs which, owing to their pharmacological effects, have caused or may be suspected of causing, harmful effects on the human fetus or neonate without causing malformations.
 These effects may be reversible.
 Accompanying texts should be consulted for further details.